Solar Inverters – Making Waves

 Pure Sine Wave Inverters are Preferred for Many Electronics

-Pure sine wave is always needed for a grid tie system.
+Pure sine wave output is always needed for a grid-tie solar system.
 It is generally needed for newer LED TVs, CFL light bulbs, and inductive loads like brushless motors.
 Clocks and audio equipment will behave much better on a pure sine wave.

 Differences in Cost Between Modified and Pure Sine Wave Inverters